Senior Occupational Therapist

 • Pension scheme

-• Up to 40% off some of KIMS Hospital services
+• Up to 40% off selected KIMS Hospital services

 • Employee Assistance Platform